futufeld/kmedoids/README.md

 #### Exploring the Solution Space

 The implementation of k-medoids is almost complete!
-All that remains is to create the functionality that guides and terminates the search for higher quality configurations, and to create a function that prevents the user from having to interact with the components of the algorithm's implementation.
+All that remains is to create the functionality that guides and terminates the search for higher quality configurations, and to create a function that prevents the user from having to interact directly with the functions that make up the algorithm's implementation.
 To guide the search, it is necessary to be able to compare the quality of configurations.
-In the k-medoids algorithm, a configuration's quality is quantified as the sum of all costs of its clusters, which is referred to as the configuration's _cost_.
-Once it is possible measure configuration cost, a simple search in which an initial configuration is iterated until its cost fails to improve can be implemented.
+In the k-medoids algorithm, a configuration's quality is quantified as the sum of all costs of its clusters, which is referred to as the _configuration cost_.
+Once it is possible to measure configuration cost, a simple search in which an initial configuration is iterated until its cost fails to improve can be implemented.
 This is referred to as a _greedy_ search strategy because it assumes that always accepting the optimal local, or 'immediate', solution will ultimately lead to the optimal overall solution, which is rarely the case.
-Even so, the design of the k-medoids algorithm will partially compensate and should be able to cluster most datasets with some success.
+Even so, the design of the k-medoids algorithm should enable the initial configuration to be improved to some extent.

 #### Required Functions

-To guide the discovery of increasingly high quality cluster configurations, we will need the following functions:
+To guide the discovery of increasingly high quality cluster configurations, we need the following functions:

-* `configurationCost`: Measures the suitability of how elements are arranged in the clusters of a configuration.
-Lower is better.
+* `configurationCost`: Measures the suitability of how elements are arranged in the clusters of a configuration (lower is better).
-* `localSearch`: Keeps applying iterations of the k-medoids algorithm until no further improvement is made.
+* `localSearch`: Keeps applying iterations of the k-medoids algorithm until no further improvement can be made.
 * `kmedoids`: Applies the k-medoids algorithm to a collection of elements, returning _k_ clusters of elements.

 #### `configurationCost`

-Implemement the `configurationCost` function which takes a `Metric` and a `Configuration` and returns the sum of all distances, according to the `Metric`, between the medoids and elements within each of the `Configuration`'s `Cluster`s.
+Implemement the `configurationCost` function which takes a `Metric` and a `Configuration` and returns the sum of all distances, according to the `Metric`, between the medoids and elements within each of the `Cluster`s.
 Example:

 ```
 cfg = [Cluster 2 [1,3,4], Cluster 7 [6,8,9]]